MicrosoftDocs/SupportArticles-docs/support/windows-server/networking/lt2p-ipsec-ras-vpn-connections-fail.md

 ---
 # LT2P/IPsec RAS VPN connections fail when using MS-CHAPv2

-This article provides a resolution for the issue that L2TP/IPsec VPN connections to a Windows RAS Server fail when using the MS-CHAPv2 authentication.
+This article resolves the issue that L2TP/IPsec VPN connections to a Windows RAS Server fail when using the MS-CHAPv2 authentication.

 _Original product version:_ &nbsp; Windows Server 2012 R2
 _Original KB number:_ &nbsp; 2811487

 ## Symptoms

 L2TP/IPsec VPN connections to a Windows RAS Server fail when using the MS-CHAPv2 authentication method.
-Other symptoms experienced may include the end user will typically receive an error message similar to the following:
+Other symptoms include the end user may receive an error message like this one:

 > error 691 "The remote connection was denied because the user name and password combination you provided is not recognized, or the selected authentication protocol is not permitted on the remote access server.